alonsd/HerosApp/README.md

 ## Parsing JSON data to list and saving them to Android local Persistency.

 This app demonstrates JSON parsing from API of super-heroes into an Android Recyclerview.The data is immediately stored into Shared Prefrences persistency and can be viewed without internet.
+When pressing on an image, a new activity will open that features an ImageView with pinch-to-zoom capability.

 Built using MVC architecture.